k1yrix/soberdocs.github.io/md/common-issues.md

 ## I'm running a virtual machine, but I cannot launch Sober!
 Virtual machines are not generally supported.
 Unless you can passthrough the GPU, it's advised against so to try and run Sober on a virtual machine.

-> It kinda does have support, depending if the VM host you're running has OpenGL support, but you're going to get terrible peformance out of it.
+> It kinda does have support, depending if the VM host you're running has OpenGL support, but you're going to get terrible performance out of it.

 ---